Close

 3. High Fixed Costs

 Under self-funded insurance plans, we recommend funding to max the first year or two in order to build up a surplus.
-Once you have a nice cushion, you can confidently fund to expected costs in order to lower healthcare costs and increase savings.
+Once you have a nice cushion, you can confidently fund to expected costs — rather than the much more expensive worst-case scenario — in order to lower healthcare costs and increase savings.

-Do you get to retain your claims surplus if you leave?
-Typically, in a level-funded plan, the answer is no. Some level-funded plans will split your claims surplus 50/50, and that’s only if you renew your plan.
+Do you get to retain your claims surplus if you leave your carrier?
+Typically, in a level-funded plan, the answer is no. Some level-funded plans will split your claims surplus 50/50, but that’s only if you renew your plan.
 Your savings should stay with you, not hold you hostage at renewal time.

 Under Roundstone’s self-funded insurance captive solution, renewal increases are relative and rare.
 Because of the savings baked into the plan and the potential to lower costs through data-driven cost containment solutions, costs can be contained.